Slider Image

 Bold and beautiful bahn mis.
 Photo: Co Chung/Instagram

 Why visit?
-This small cozy stall in the basement of Plaza Singapura is the brainchild of head chef Aunty Chung, the restaurant’s namesake.
+This small cozy stall in the basement of Plaza Singapura is the brainchild of its head chef, aunty Chung, who is also the restaurant’s namesake.

-Crowd favourites: The options here are extensive but if we had to choose, we’d go for the more unique mains that you may not find in other Vietnamese restaurants, such as the grilled beef in betel leaf bahn mi (S$14.90) and Vietnamese broken rice (S$14.90).
+Crowd favourites: The options here are extensive but if we had to choose, we’d go for the more unique mains that you may not find in other Vietnamese restaurants, such as the grilled beef in betel leaf bahn mi (S$14.90) for a flavour bomb, and Vietnamese broken rice (S$14.90) that’s served with a special marinated grilled pork and a sunny side up.
+Both bahn mi and broken rice are comforting staples beloved in Vietnam and these will not disappoint.

 There’s a limited seating area, so the queues can be long during peak dining hours.
 Come early, or be prepared to wait!